Chart Color Schemes

 Currimundi has a typical household mix, with a fairly typical median household size

-Family households account for 71.3% of all households, including 28.3% couples with children, 29.8% couples without children, and 12.4% single parent families.
-Non-family households constitute the remaining 28.7%, with lone person households at 24.8% and group households comprising 3.7% of the total.
-The median household size is 2.5 people, which aligns with the average for the Rest of Qld.
+Family households constitute 71.3% of all households, including 28.3% couples with children, 29.8% couples without children, and 12.4% single parent families.
+Non-family households account for the remaining 28.7%, with lone person households at 24.8% and group households comprising 3.7%.
+The median household size is 2.5 people, which aligns with the Regional Queensland average.

 Frequently Asked Questions - Households